Skip to content

 1. Verify PostgreSQL is healthy:

-docker compose exec postgres psql -U postgres -c "SELECT 1"
+docker compose -f docker-compose.prod.yml exec postgres psql -U "$POSTGRES_USER" -c "SELECT 1"

 Port already in use